geodaai/openassistant/website/docs/intro.md

 });
 ```

-See the source code of the example 🔗 [here](https://github.com/openassistant/openassistant/tree/main/examples/cli_example).
+See the source code of the example 🔗 [here](https://github.com/GeoDaCenter/openassistant/tree/main/examples/cli_example).

-:::tip
 If you want to use Google Gemini as the model provider, you can do the following:

 Install vercel google gemini client: